What to do in winter in Alsace? 10 ideas for activities

 1. Snowshoeing on the Lac Blanc marked trails

-On a beautiful winter day, what could be better than putting on your snowshoes and going for a walk in the snow?
-The problem is that we don’t always know where to go and we are sometimes afraid to get lost in the snowy landscape.
+On a beautiful winter’s day, what could be better than putting on your snowshoes and going for a walk in the snow?
+The trouble is, you don’t always know where to go, and you’re sometimes afraid of getting lost in the snowy landscape.
 That’s why some ski resorts offer marked snowshoe trails.
-This is the case of the Lac Blanc resort, in the Kaysersberg valley, just outside Colmar.
+Such is the case at the Lac Blanc resort in the Kaysersberg valley, just outside Colmar.

-The Lac Blanc offers 4 marked snowshoe trails of varying levels of difficulty (from 3 to 14km, from 1h to 4h30 approximately).
-I only tested the shortest one but really liked it and will definitely go back and test the others!
-The track is not groomed (otherwise it would have no interest, we agree but some do it!) and we quickly move away from the heart of the station by slaloming between the fir trees.
-The landscape is simply beautiful and offers great views.
-As for difficulty, the blue circuit (the shortest) is ideal for a first discovery of snowshoeing: it is easy while being very beautiful!
-In addition, the marking is well done.
+Lac Blanc offers 4 marked snowshoe trails of varying levels of difficulty (from 3 to 14km, i.e. from 1h to 4h30 approx.).
+I tested only the shortest one, but really enjoyed it, and will certainly return to test the others!
+The track is not groomed (otherwise there’d be no point, we agree, but some people do it!) and you quickly get away from the heart of the resort, slaloming between the fir trees.
+The scenery is simply magnificent, offering superb views.
+In terms of difficulty, the blue circuit (the shortest) is ideal for a first discovery of snowshoeing: it’s easy, yet beautiful!
+What’s more, it’s well marked.

-Access to the snowshoeing trails is free, you just need to rent snowshoes if you don’t have any.
-You will find rental companies in the resort, near the downhill and cross-country ski trails.
-Here is the list of snowshoe rental companies in the resort.
+Access to the snowshoe trails is free, so all you need to do is rent snowshoes if you don’t have any.
+You’ll find snowshoe rental companies in the resort, close to the downhill and cross-country ski trails.
+Here’s a list of the resort’s snowshoe rental outlets.

 2. Visit Alsace’s winegrowers